 FremantleMedia Group Limited is the principal employer of the Fremantle Group Pension Plan ('the Fremantle Plan' or 'the Plan'), which was established on 29 December 2000 and was, prior to 1 September 2005, known as the RTL Group UK Pension Plan.
 The Fremantle Plan provides benefits through two sections, one providing defined benefits and the other providing defined contribution benefits with a defined benefit underpin.
-Plan assets are held for both sections of the Fremantle Plan - the assets in the defined benefit section are the qualifying insurance (buy-in) policies; the assets in the defined benefit underpin.
+Plan assets are held for both sections of the Fremantle Plan - the assets in the defined benefit section are the qualifying insurance (buy-in) policies; the assets in the defined contribution section comprise mainly equities, with the Plan holding corporate bonds in relation to the defined benefit underpin.
 The Plan is funded through a trust administered by a trustee company, the assets of which are held separately from the assets of the participating employers.
 FremantleMedia Group Limited is ultimately liable for any deficit in the Plan.
 Funding requirements are under section 3 of the Pensions Act 2004 (UK), which requires: